observIQ/oracledb_exporter/README.md

         Number of maximum idle connections in the connection pool. (default "0") --database.maxOpenConns string
-        Number of maximum open connections in the connection pool. (default "10") --web.config
+        Number of maximum open connections in the connection pool. (default "10") --web.config.file
-        Specify which web configuration file to load
+        Path to configuration file that can enable TLS or authentication.
 ```

 # Default metrics

 This exporter comes with a set of default metrics defined in **default-metrics.toml**.
 You can modify this file or
-provide a different one using ``default.metrics`` option.
+provide a different one using `default.metrics` option.

 # Custom metrics